 Almost all MCP servers are being shipped completely naked.

 No auth.
 No identity layer.
 No idea who's calling them, what they're allowed to do, or how long they should be able to do it for.
+The architecture's flexibility and security can be enhanced by implementing authorization server discovery mechanisms, which enable MCP clients to locate and interact with the correct authorization servers efficiently.

 If your MCP server is callable from an AI agent or a remote workflow…and there’s no authorization layer in front of it?
 That’s not just an oversight.
 That’s a security hole.

 MCP updated their protocol in March 2025 specifically mandating OAuth as the mechanism to access remote MCP servers.
+Authorization server discovery is a key part of this mandate, allowing MCP clients to efficiently locate and interact with the correct authorization servers, ensuring secure and seamless client-server interactions.

 Let's explore what implementing OAuth for MCP looks like in practice.